The disasters faced

 The drinking game

-If you enjoyed The Flight to Abuja, then you might like…
+If you enjoyed Traces of Love, then you might also like…

 I Love Disaster Movies is part of the Higher Plain Network.
 If you like what I do, and would like to help me make better and more content then please consider supporting me via Patreon for as little as $1 or £1.
 Thank you.